-Day 16: Japan Album Release Tour JINSEI 2024 – News from KLM and Three Horns of Joy at Studio Wuu
+Day 16: Japan Album Release Tour JINSEI 2024 – Three Horns of Joy at Studio Wuu

 Around lunchtime, I had an appointment in Akihabara with my friend Yasuaki Suda, whom I met through Yuichiro Tokuda.
 Yuichiro would be joining us as well.
 Suda-san is a passionate food lover and an expert at discovering amazing ramen shops throughout Tokyo.
 Having been invited by him before, I knew this was going to be a special experience.